 06 Nov TIO NYC: Speaking Frank-ly!

 Jealousy, personal politics, and the high price of lies and betrayal. individual and national.
-The socio-cultural-political themes of the powerful “People of the Book,” the most recent (and sadly recently closed) play at Frances Hill Barlow’s Urban Stages, could you have snatched from today’s headlines.
+The socio-cultural-political themes of the powerful “People of the Book,” the most recent (and sadly recently closed) play at Frances Hill Barlow’s Urban Stages, could you have been snatched from today’s headlines.
 Yet the plot has at least as much in common with the ancient Greek revenge tragedy by Euripides.

 “Medea” is about the legendary sorceress who helped Jason in his quest for the Golden Fleece.
 Later, betrayed by the man, she takes a horrible revenge.
 “People of the Books,” starred a contemporary Jason who returns from war to literary fame and fortune after writing an international best-seller.
 But his celebrity is underscored by his marriage to – well – Madeeha, the Iraqi woman he saved.
 Or was it the other way around?